A well-mannered pet goat from Australia has learned that cat flaps and dog doors aren't just for cats and dogs anymore.

 Squeaky's “human-like tendencies” would soon reveal themselves in a quite unexpected way, however.
 One day in August of 2018, McDonald was relaxing in her lounge when she heard an “odd noise” coming from her kitchen.
 Peering in nervously, she was shocked to see Squeaky “standing in the middle of the kitchen looking just as surprised as I was.”
 How the heck did he get there?

 A thorough investigation left only one possibility: Squeaky had squeezed himself in through the cat flap in the McDonald's front door.
-A video camera set up on August 11th c(and subsequently posted online at Facebook and ViralHog) caught Squeaky in the act.
+A video camera set up on August 11th (subsequently posted online by ViralHog) caught Squeaky in the act.

 “He now makes his grand entrances into the house via the cat flap on a regular basis and helps himself to whatever he fancies eating,” stated Emma McDonald.
 One wonders if it was circumstances like this that got Squeaky evicted from his previous home, hmm?